couchbase-examples/python-quickstart-fastapi/README.md

 python -m pip install -r requirements.txt
 ```

+> Note: If your Python is not symbolically linked to python3, you need to run all commands using `python3` instead of `python`.

 ### Setup Database Configuration

 To know more about connecting to your Capella cluster, please follow the [instructions](https://docs.couchbase.com/cloud/get-started/connect.html).